Create an Airwallex account today

 +2% on transactions where currency conversion is required

-Before selecting a payment gateway, evaluate these critical features to ensure you choose a provider that meets your needs.
+Before selecting a provider, look at these six features to make sure you choose one that fits your needs:

 1. Payment method coverage

-Make sure the provider supports local options your customers expect, such as e-wallets, bank transfers, QR codes, and BNPL.
+Make sure the provider supports local options your customers expect, such as e-wallets, bank transfers, QR codes and buy now, pay later (BNPL).

 2. Developer tools and integrations